akikuno/bioinformatics-workflow/README.md

     star rsem kallisto r-sleuth bioconductor-deseq2 \
     bowtie2 macs2 deeptools homer \
     bioconductor-chippeakanno bioconductor-diffbind
-conda activate ngs_analysis
 ```

-## From the second time on, activate the environment
+## 3. Activate the environment
 ```
 conda activate ngs_analysis
 ```
+From the second time on, you can skip step 1 and 2.